Signal model and event reconstruction for the radio detection of inclined air showers: Parameterizations for the signal model

+The same procedure is now applied consecutively to the parameters $p(r)$ (resp. $b$), $a_\mathrm{rel}$, and $r_{02}$, in this order.
+Their distributions are shown in Fig.~\ref{fig:ldf:parameterizations} and their parameterizations are given by Eqs.~\eqref{eq:ldf:p} - \eqref{eq:ldf:r02}:

+In the distributions for $a_\mathrm{rel}$ and $r_{02}$, an additional trend, not described by the parameterizations, is significant.
+Within one zenith angle bin, a steep increase of the corresponding parameter from deep to shallow showers is apparent.
+The matter is further discussed in the last paragraph of this section, for now we choose to only describe the correlation of all parameters with \dmax.

-As mentioned before, we simulated a subset of showers with the artificial star-shaped antenna grid (at low energies) for different atmospheres.
-The atmospheres at the location of the Pierre Auger Observatory for February (summer), July (winter), and October correspond to the maximum, minimum, and yearly average for the refractivity at ground level, respectively.
-With the prediction of $r_0$ depending on the atmospheric profile (refractive index at the shower maximum), the parameterization of the LDF \fgs explicitly uses information of the atmosphere.
+We also verified the fit results for different atmospheres.
+With the prediction of $r_0$ depending on the atmospheric profile, the parameterization of the LDF \fgs explicitly uses information of the atmosphere.
 The other parameters, however, are assumed to be universal, i.e., do not depend (significantly) on the simulated atmosphere.
-In Fig.~\ref{fig:ldf:parameterizations_atm_ce_rad} (\textit{left}), the correlation of the parameters with \dmax, for the different simulated atmospheres is shown.
-Although the atmosphere influences the correlations of the parameters with \dmax, the variation is tolerable and the October atmosphere used for the parameterization indeed describes the mean reasonably well.
+In Fig.~\ref{fig:ldf:parameterizations_atm}, the correlation of the parameters with \dmax for the different simulated atmospheres is shown.
+Although the atmosphere influences the correlations of the parameters with \dmax, the variation is minimal and the October atmosphere used for the parameterization indeed describes the mean reasonably well.
+The effect on the geomagnetic radiation energy was found to be below 1\%.
+However, it should be kept in mind, that this conclusion was obtained with star-shaped simulation which for this purpose has limited informative value.